JordanJWSmith/property-pipeline/README.md

 See [this article](https://medium.com/analytics-vidhya/connecting-to-mongodb-atlas-with-python-pymongo-5b25dab3ac53) for more guidance.

+## Quickstart

+Run `pipeline.py` to run the entire pipeline from end to end.
+This will webscrape property data, classify all images, generate embeddings and spin up a dash server to interact with them.

+NOTE: This is currently in progress, and currently supports up to the image classification stage.

 ## Modules

 ### 1. Webscraper

 Run `scrape.py` to run the webscraper.
-Property data will be scraped for each location code provided in `location_codes.json`.
+By default, property data will be scraped for each location code provided in `location_codes.json`.

 #### Arguments
 - `-num_pages`: The number of Rightmove pages to scrape for each location (compulsory unless running `--test`)